 If you want a portable option with a more neutral sound out-of-the-box, check out the Sonos, but if you want a stereo speaker, consider the Bose instead.

 If you're looking for a speaker with more sound customization options, consider the Ultimate Ears HYPERBOOM.
-Though it struggles to reproduce bass as low and thumpy as the Sonos Five, the Ultimate Ears' companion app features a full graphic EQ you can use to customize your sound to your liking.
+Though it struggles to reproduce bass as low and thumpy as the Sonos Five, the Ultimate Ears' companion app features a full graphic EQ you can use to tweak its sound to your liking.
 Like the Sonos, the speaker can adapt to your room's acoustics thanks to its Adaptive EQ feature available on its companion app.
 With this feature turned on, it has a somewhat balanced sound profile that ensures vocals and lead instruments sound clear.
-This speaker can also get louder than the Sonos, with fewer compression artifacts at max volume so your audio sounds clean at louder volumes.
-It's very portable and is rated IPX4 for water resistance though we don't test for this, which makes it easy to take it outdoors with you.
-It also has an outstanding battery life of 24 hours which makes it great for long listening sessions, and its low latency with Android and iOS devices makes it suitable for watching videos and movies.
+This well-built portable speaker can also get louder than the Sonos, with fewer compression artifacts at max volume, so your audio sounds clean at louder volumes.
+Also, it has an outstanding battery life of 24 hours, making it great for long listening sessions, though this can vary depending on your usage.

 If you're looking for a speaker that can produce deeper bass, consider the Sonos.
 However, if you like listening to your audio at louder volumes and having more sound customization options is important to you, check out the Ultimate Ears.